-Speak with an independent agent who is familiar with pre-approvals (also called fast quoting, quick quoting, or informal inquiries) who has access to underwriters directly–this is what we do.
+Speak with an independent agent who is familiar with pre-approvals (also referred to as fast quoting, quick quoting, or informal inquiries) and who has access to underwriters directly–this is what we do.

-If you can get approved for this type, based on the basic criteria reviewed for this risk, expect a Standard rating plus a flat extra fee.
-Here’s how it works:
+If you can get approved for this type of coverage, based on the basic criteria reviewed for this risk, expect a Standard rating plus a flat extra fee.

 Jeff was approved for a term life insurance policy in the amount of $400,000.
 However, in addition to his base premium of $650 per year, the insurance company is charging a $7.50 flat extra.

-The flat extra is calculated like this: $7.50 x 400 = $3,000
+The flat extra is calculated like this: $7.50 x 400 = $3,000.